Ouxsoft/phpmarkup/README.md

 }
 ```

-Process a DOM using the class created.
+Configure a Processor to process a DOM using the Element class created.
 ```php
 use Ouxsoft\PHPMarkup\Factory\ProcessorFactory;